 According to a response from Stats NZ the question that was asked to obtain employment data was “Did you do any work in a paid job”.
 This question clearly leans towards providing inaccurate statistics.

 People with disabilities are over represented in short term contracts, paid work experience that never evolves into a permanent position, contracts with only a few hours per week and one-off paid opportunities.
 None of these provide the financial stability and independence that most of us strive for.

 Figures that were not shared widely online were those concerning part time employment.
 For many people with disabilities this means 1 or 2 days a week.
 Often not due to their medical condition.
 Due to lack of opportunity.

-26% of people with disabilities in the working age range of 15 to 64 were engaged in part time work vs 17% of able bodied people in the June 2022 quarter.
-This 9 percent gap would look even more concerning if further breakdown of the data was available, in terms of how many days worked per week.
-Sadly, Stats NZ does not record this information.
+According to Stats NZ, 26% of people with disabilities in the working age range of 15-64 were engaged in part time work compared to 17% of abled bodied people in the June 2022 quarter.
+This 9% gap would look even more concerning if further breakdown of the data was available, in terms of how many days worked per week.
+Attitude were advised that Stats NZ does not record this information.

 From a personal point of view I can relate to these figures.
 Full time work was challenging to come by.
 I was fortunate to find it, but permanent positions evaded me until my late twenties.

 Later I worked as an Employment Consultant.
 Helping others with disabilities to find work.
 My inbox was full of rejection letters on a daily basis.
 The best way to ensure a qualified candidate with a disability could get an interview was to not disclose it.
 Hiding who you are is never the best way to begin a new career, but it was the most effective method to secure that elusive interview.